 Herniated Disc Diagnosis

-There are several diagnostic tests that can be used to confirm a herniated disc.
+There are several diagnostic tests that can be used to confirm a herniated disc or bulging disc injury.

 Physical examination – Your doctor can use this procedure to look for limitations in your range of movement, numbness in your arms and legs and other typical characteristics of disc herniation.